shell909090/howto/README.md

-# protocol example and test
+# how to

-The purpose of this project is to demonstrate the usage of some protocols, and test how it works.
+Quick tour to how to use something.

 * [grpc](grpc)
 * [websocket](websocket)